Jairam-Ayyar-04/sparkle-ai-equity-research/README.md

 # AI-Powered Equity Research Report Generator

-This project provides a Jupyter Notebook (`.ipynb`) that generates a comprehensive, multi-section equity research report for stocks listed on the National Stock Exchange (NSE) of India.

-It leverages the Google Gemini model to analyze both a company's official annual report and live market data, producing a detailed report that serves as a powerful first draft for investors and analysts.
+It uses the Google Gemini model to examine both a company's official annual report and live market data.
+This generates a thorough report that acts as a first draft for analysts.

 ## Note

-Please note that this project is a **Minimum Viable Product (MVP)** designed to demonstrate the core workflow.
+This project is a **Minimum Viable Product (MVP)** aimed at showing the main workflow.
 As an early version, it requires the user to manually find and upload the company's annual report PDF.
-The current model excels at synthesizing and analyzing the provided text but does not yet perform its own mathematical calculations for metrics like Discounted Cash Flow (DCF).
-Future versions will aim to automate document retrieval, integrate direct financial metric calculations, and generate significantly more comprehensive and quantitative reports.
+The current model is good at interpreting the provided text but doesn't yet do its own calculations for metrics like Discounted Cash Flow (DCF).
+Future updates will try to focus on automating document retrieval, integrating direct financial calculations, and producing much more detailed reports.

----

 ## How It Works

-The process is designed to synthesize detailed financial documents with real-time data to create an insightful report:

-1.  **User Input:** The user defines a target stock ticker (e.g., "RELIANCE") and is prompted to upload the company's latest annual report in PDF format.
+1.  **User Input:** The user selects a stock ticker (e.g., "RELIANCE") and uploads the company's latest annual report in PDF format.
-2.  **Data Extraction:** The script extracts text from the first 50 pages of the uploaded PDF, capturing key information like the management's discussion, business overviews, and financial summaries.
+2.  **Data Extraction:** The script extracts text from the first 50 pages of the uploaded PDF
-3.  **Live Data Fetching:** It then uses the `yfinance` library to pull the latest available market data, including a business summary and key stock price metrics (52-week high/low, last close, 1-year return).
+3.  **Live Data Fetching:** It then uses the `yfinance` library to obtain a business summary and key stock price metrics (52-week high/low, last close, 1-year return).
-4.  **Prompt Engineering:** The extracted annual report text and the live market data are combined into a single, comprehensive prompt.
-This prompt instructs the Gemini model to act as a senior analyst and structure its output into specific, professional sections.
+4.  **Prompt Engineering:** The extracted annual report text and live market data are combined into one cohesive prompt, guiding the Gemini model to behave like a senior analyst and organize the output into specific professional sections.
-5.  **AI Generation:** The request is sent to the Gemini API, which generates the final, detailed equity research report.
+5.  **AI Generation:** The request is sent to the Gemini API, which produces the final, equity research report.

----

 ## Setup and Usage

-The notebook is largely self-explanatory, but the key setup step is configuring your API key.
+The main setup step involves configuring your API key.

 ### **1. Get a Google AI API Key**

-First, you need to generate a free API key from Google AI Studio:
+To start, generate a free API key from Google AI Studio:
 - Go to [**Google AI Studio**](https://aistudio.google.com/app/apikey).
 - Click **"Create API key"** and copy the generated key.

 ### **2. Set Up the API Key in Google Colab**

-For security, the notebook is designed to read your API key from Colab's built-in Secrets manager.
+For security, the notebook reads your API key from Colab's built-in Secrets manager.
 - Open the notebook in Google Colab.
 - Click the **key icon** in the left sidebar to open the "Secrets" tab.
 - Click **"Add a new secret"**.